microsoft/onnxruntime/docs/tutorials/mobile/superres.md

 ### Pre-requisites

 * Install Xcode 13.0 and above (preferably latest version)
-* A valid Apple Developer ID
 * An iOS device or iOS simulator
 * Xcode command line tools `xcode-select --install`
 * CocoaPods `sudo gem install cocoapods`
+* A valid Apple Developer ID (if you are planning to run on device)

 ### Sample code